Stokely Carmichael: Life in Guinea

 In 1986, two years after Sékou Touré's death, the military regime that took his place arrested Carmichael for his association with Touré, and jailed him for three days on suspicion of attempting to overthrow the government.
 Although Touré was known for jailing and torturing his opponents (some 50,000 people are believed to have been killed under his regime) Carmichael had never publicly criticized the man he named himself after.
-From the late 1970s till his death, he answered his phone by announcing, "Ready for the revolution!"
+From the late 1970s till his death, he answered his phone by announcing: "Ready for the revolution!"

-CIA surveillance and secret British attempts to discredit
+U.S. and British government attention

 Carmichael's suspicions about CIA surveillance were confirmed in 2007 by declassified documents revealing that the agency had tracked him from 1968 as part of their surveillance of Black activists abroad.
 The surveillance continued for years.

-Documents declassified in 2022 revealed that the Information Research Department of the Government of the United Kingdom, concerned about the growing African independence movement, perceived left-wing groups for liberation as a threat to British interests.
-The British organization attacked Carmichael by distributing literature from fake sources to discredit him and the Black Power movement after he arrived in Africa, including creating fake organizations called The Black Power – Africa’s Heritage Group in west Africa and The Organisation of African Students for African Power supposedly in East Germany.
+Documents declassified in 2022 revealed that the Information Research Department (IRD) of the British Foreign Office, concerned by Carmichael's socialist and pan-Africanist views, created a fake organization which published literature critical of Carmichael.
+The IRD created "The Black Power – Africa's Heritage Group", supposedly based in West Africa, and via the organization disseminated a pamphlet portraying Carmichael "as a foreign interloper in Africa who was contemptuous of the inhabitants of the continent".
+The pamphlet, which said, "Enough is enough – why Stokely must go! – and do his thing elsewhere", alleged that Carmichael was controlled by Nkrumah and was "weaving a bloody trail of chaos in the name of Pan-Africanism".